-("Write a script for a legal services television commercial highlighting the dangers of specific commonly used pesticides on human health.")

-- Consider questioning strategies based on Arthur Costas' structure for dividing intellectual functioning into three levels: - Level One questions are the lowest level of question, requiring students to gather information and asking them to remember and show understanding: - What is the definition of photosynthesis? - What is the setting for Bradbury's story, "There Will Come Soft Rains"? - How did President Kennedy respond to the Soviet Union during the Cuban Missile Crises? - Level Two questions require students to process information asking them to use their understanding, to examine, and to create: - How do the visions for the future of robotics presented in the following articles differ: "Robots to Replace White Collar Workers," "Robots Without a Conscience," "Robots and the Brave New World"?
-Which is the most plausible and why? - Where do you see evidence of efforts to address drought conditions in California?
-What do you see as the immediate next steps to address the drought in your community? - Level Three questions require students to apply the information they have received or gathered to make a decision or judgment and to use supportive evidence to validate their responses. - How would a specific episode in a story differ if told from another characters' point of view?
-What evidence from the story supports your portrayal of the selected character's perspective on the chosen event? - If your state's Senate Education Committee invited you to provide direction on future policies to govern education what advise would you give them?
+Effective Practices for Learning Through Inquiry Additional Guidelines & Strategies Internet Resources & Digital Tools dangers of specific commonly used pesticides on human health.")
+Consider questioning strategies based on Arthur Costas' structure for dividing intellectual functioning into three levels: Level One questions are the lowest level of question, requiring student to gather information.
+Level one questions ask students to remember and show understanding.
+What is the definition of photosynthesis?
+What is the setting for Bradbury's story, "There Will Come Soft Rains"?
+How did President Kennedy respond to the Soviet Union during the Cuban Missile Crises?
+Level Two questions require students to process the information.
+Level two questions ask students to use their understanding, to examine, and to create.
+How do the visions for the future of robotics presented in the following articles differ: "Robots to Replace White Collar Workers," "Robots Without a Conscience," "Robots and the Brave New World"?
+Which is the most plausible and why?
+Where do you see evidence of efforts to address drought conditions in California?
+What do you see as the immediate next steps to address the drought in your community?
+Level Three questions require students to apply the information they have received or gathered.
+Level three questions ask students to make a decision or judgment and to use supportive evidence to validate their responses.
+How would a specific episode in a story differ if told from another character's point of view?
+What evidence from the story supports your portrayal of the selected character's perspective on the chosen event?
+If your state's Senate Education Committee invited you to provide direction on future policies to govern education what advice would you give them?
 Support your suggestions with valid reasons and evidence from credible sources.